piotrmski/w16asm/README.md

 ## Syntax

-The syntax of this W16 assembly language is very relaxed and mostly newline-agnostic.
-A single line may contain multiple instructions and directives, or a single instruction or directive with its arguments may span multiple lines.
+W16 assembly code consists of one or more **statements**.
+A **statement** consists of zero or more **label definitions**, followed by:
+- an **instruction** name and an argument,
+- a **directive** name and arguments, or
+- **data declaration**.

+Whitespace must separate statements, arguments, and instruction or directive names from their arguments.
+Whitespace includes newline characters, therefore a single statement may span multiple lines of assembly code.

+Any line of assembly code may end with a **comment** starting with a semicolon `;`.

+## Labels

-Any number of labels may precede an instruction or a directive.
-A label name must be between 1 and 31 characters, which could be uppercase or lowercase letters, digits and underscores (the first character can't be a digit).
-The label name must be followed by a colon `:`.
+A label definition consists of a label name followed by a colon `:`.
+A label name must be between 1 and 31 characters, which can be uppercase or lowercase letters, digits and underscores (the first character can't be a digit).
 Label names are case-sensitive and must be unique.

-A comment starts with a semicolon `;` and ends with a newline character (CR or LF).
+When using a label name as an argument to an instruction or `.LSB` or `.MSB` directive, it can optionally be suffixed by a plus or minus sign followed by a number.
+For example if `foo` is a label that evaluates to `0x0123`, then `foo+1` evaluates to `0x0124`, and `foo-2` evaluates to `0x0121`.

+## Instructions

 Instruction names are case-insensitive.
-All instructions have one argument - an absolute memory address - which may be expressed as a label name or a number between 0 and 8191 in any representation.
+All instructions have one argument - an absolute memory address - which may be expressed as a number between 0 and 8191 in any representation (see Data declaration), or a label name, optionally with an offset.

-Directive names are also case-insensitive.

-Data declarations are not required to be preceded by any directive - a number literal, a character, or a string by itself creates a data declaration.

-## Instruction set
+Instruction set:

 - `LD X` - loads value from memory address X to the register A,
 - `NOT X` - loads bitwise complement of the value from memory address X to the register A,